LedFx/LedFx/docs/api.rst

 **calibration**

-Force virtual into calibration mode.
+| Force virtual into calibration mode
-All segments will be switched to solid color rotation of RGBCMY on the final devices Device backgrounds will be set to black
+| All segments will be switched to solid color rotation of RGBCMY on the final devices
+| Device backgrounds will be set to black
-Changes to virtual segments in edit virtual will be displayed on browser second tab if open on devices view and physical devices live
+| Changes to virtual segments in edit virtual will be displayed on browser second tab if open on devices view and physical devices live

-Setting is not persistant.
+| Setting is not persistant.
 Shutting down ledfx while in calibration mode will leave virtual in normal effect settings in next cycle

 Enter calibration mode with